fledge-iot/fledge-south-csvplayback/docs/index.rst

    - **'autoGeneratePrefix': type: string default: 'column'**:
                If variable Columns is set true then data points will generated using the prefix.
-               For example if there is row like this 1,,2.
-We will get column_1: 1, column_3: 2.
+               For example if there is row like this 1,,2 and we chose autoGeneratePrefix to be column, then we will get data points like this column_1: 1, column_3: 2.
 Empty values will be ignored.

   - **'useColumns': type: string default: ''**:
                 Format **column1:type,column2:type**